abeoliver/permaximize/README.md

  likely because the other player made a move.
 Formatted as `GameSend`.
  - `update-game` Sent from the client to the server when the player has made a change to the game.
 Sent as a `GameSend`.
+ - `reset-multi-game` Restart a multiplayer game and send a new state to both players

  # Database Schema
  ```$xslt